How Can I Tell if My Water Well is Affected by the Drought?

 A. Wells “go dry” when the water level during pumping draws down below the pump intake.
-If you know the depth to the pump intake, then knowing the depth to the water level provides an indication of whether the well is at risk of going dry.
-If the depth of the pump intake is unknown, simply knowing the depth to water level is not very useful.
+If you know the depth to the pump intake, then knowing the depth of the water level provides an indication of whether the well is at risk of going dry.
+If the depth of the pump intake is unknown, simply knowing the depth of the water level is not very useful.

-Q. My water well produces only a small amount of water each time it is pumped.
+Q. My water well produces only a small amount of water each time the pump turns on.
 Is there any way to get more water from it?

-Q. I am going to have water trucked to my home to supplement the water in my drought affected well.
+Q. I will have water trucked to my home to supplement the water in my drought-affected well.
 Are water haulers regulated?
 How can I be sure that the hauled water is safe for human consumption?

-A. Not always because water hauling is not very common.
-When contracting with a hauler to supply water to be used for human consumption, be sure to let the hauler know that you are concerned about sanitation practices and the safety of the water.
+A. Not always, because water hauling is not very common.
+When contracting with a hauler to supply water for human consumption, be sure to let the hauler know that you are concerned about sanitation practices and the safety of the water.
 Request documentation confirming the source of the hauled water and insist that the water come from a treated public water supply.

 Q. When the water tanker comes to my home, they are going to dump the water into my well so that I can use the well pump to deliver the water into my house and farm water distribution system.
 Are there concerns that I should be aware of when using this strategy.